mjsottile/pyphish/README.md

 serialized database is intended solely to act as an opaque cache, extensibility and interoperability with other tools is not a requirement.

+### Why not a database?

+I'd do SQLite since it's thin and trivial to install, and would support flexible queries.
+For the purposes that this was originally created for, I went the route of least effort.
+If enough people ask, I can map it to a proper SQLite DB for caching instead of piclking.

 # Packaging (or lack thereof)

 I don't use packages if I can avoid it.
 If someone else wants to package the bits up, feel free to contribute.